WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 ## UI/UX

 ### Wireframes

 * The Website's wireframe was created in Figma as I felt more confortable with it.
-* I've decided to create a wireframe/sketch first and then design the whole project with figma.
+* I've decided to create a wireframe/sketch first and then design the whole project with Figma.
 ![Wireframe Image](./docs/images/wireframe.png)

 ### Design

+* I have designed the project with Figma.

+#### Color

+* The color scheme I selected was red, gray and black.

+#### Images

 ## Technologies